simp/simp-doc/docs/glossary.rst

       Source: `Wikipedia: Central Processing Unit <https://en.wikipedia.org/wiki/Central_processing_unit>`__

+   DAC
+   Discretionary Access Control
+      A type of access control defined by the Trusted Computer System Evaluation Criteria[1] "as a means of restricting access to objects based on the identity of subjects and/or groups to which they belong.
+      The controls are discretionary in the sense that a subject with a certain access permission is capable of passing that permission (perhaps indirectly) on to any other subject (unless restrained by mandatory access control)".

+      Source: `Wikipedia: Discretionary access control <https://en.wikipedia.org/wiki/Discretionary_access_control>`__

    DNS
    Domain Name System
       A database system that translates a computer's fully qualified domain